 |Semester 2, 2016||11 March 2016||25 April 2016|

 * Late applications may be considered.
 However, some units may have restricted class size and compulsory units may run early in the semester.
 It is strongly recommended that applicants submit their application on time to avoid disappointment.
-Please contact the Postgraduate Team for further details.
+If you are intending to apply for a scholarship, please ensure your full application is received well in advance of the relevant closing date.
+Please contact the Postgraduate Team, Sydney Law School for further details.